 This can be a huge challenge for parents and there is no simple solution.

-If your baby cries while you are trying to feed, keep the teat in your baby’s mouth so that baby learns that there is milk in it.
-Try standing up and walking around with the teat still in baby’s mouth, many babies will stop crying.
+If your baby cries while you are trying to feed, keep the teat in your baby’s mouth so that your baby learns that there is milk in it.
+Try standing up and walking around with the teat still in your baby’s mouth; many babies will stop crying and start sucking.

 Some parents set aside 24 hours and offer nothing but the bottle.
 Others find this too overwhelming and keep the process gentle, offering a bottle when baby is in a happy and slightly sleepy mood.